savardge/NoisePy-ant/README.md

 1. Create a text file of station locations (comma-separated, .csv) file containing station names and geographic locations.
     * The CSV file must contain the following columns: `network, station, channel, latitude, longitude, [elevation], [serial number]`
     * **SmartSolo:** To get station coordinates from the SmartSolo log files, run `smartsolo/extract_coordinates_from_log.py`, which reads the DigiSolo.LOG files and extract the mean values of the GPS data logged.
+2. Ensure the miniseed/sac files have the same headers as the station file.
+    * **SmartSolo**: By default, when exporting the data, SmartSolo fill in the last digits of the serial number as the station name.
+If you want to use other station name, you must correct the headers and rename the files and directory structure.
+To do this, use the scripts in `smartsolo/fix-headers`.
+These scripts also make the file names start with the usual structure "NETWORK.STATION.LOCATION.CHANNEL"
-2. Do some quality control to determine stations that were disturbed during the experiment or that have poor quality data.
+3. Do some quality control to determine stations that were disturbed during the experiment or that have poor quality data.
     * **SmartSolo:** For SmartSolo nodes, run `smartsolo/QC/extract_QC_stats.py`.
 This creates a plot and two .csv files, that contain in a table format the GPS info and the positional angles logged every ~8 minutes (if Cycle On GPS mode).
 To identify bad stations, either inspect each plot or apply a threshold to the standard deviation of the ecompass North, tilt, roll or pitch angles measurements. (`smartsolo/QC/get_bad_stations.py`)
     * Calculate the PPSD distribution for each station using `scripts/QC/ppsd_1sta.py`
-3. Gather instrument response info and create a directory with one StationXML per station including the instrument response.
+4. Gather instrument response info and create a directory with one StationXML per station including the instrument response.
     * **SmartSolo:** Run `smartsolo/create_stationXML.py` to create these files given the RESP file template and the station location table in csv format.